-Where a parent's deferral request is agreed, they must make an application for a school place, providing a copy of the deferral decision as part of the application for a school place.
+Where a parent's deferral request is agreed, they must make an application for a school place, providing a copy of the out of year group request decision as part of the application for a school place.
 Please note that the decision to agree the request to make an application outside a child's normal age group does not guarantee that a place will be available.

 Parents do not have the right of an appeal against a decision not to accept a request to admit outside of their year group.
+However reasons will be given for the Admissions Committee's decision.